 10. Higher Resale Value

 With a continuous increase in the price of gasoline, more and more people are turning towards hybrid cars.
-The result is that these green vehicles have started commanding higher than average resale values.
-So, in case you are not satisfied with your vehicle, you can always sell it at a premium price to buyers looking for it.
+The result is that these green vehicles have started commanding higher-than-average resale values.
+So, if you are unsatisfied with your vehicle, you can always sell it at a premium price to buyers looking for it.

 Disadvantages of a Hybrid Car